 Our goal with this post is to connect you with the necessary steps to create awesome graphical abstracts and outline the basics of graphic design for scientific publications.

 There are a few crucial steps to create a graphical abstract.
-If you’re not familiar with what we mean by graphical abstract, it’s literally a figure that explains scientific information in a visual form.
+If you’re not familiar with what we mean by graphical abstract, it’s literally a scientific figure that explains scientific information in a visual form.
 A modern way to call it is “an infographic”.

 See one interesting graphical abstract example below:

 In this post, you’ll learn essential concepts about designing a graphical abstract, discover how to create an abstract, and use a powerful abstract design tool called Mind the Graph to create graphical abstracts for your publications.

 Its intent is to encourage browsing, promote interdisciplinary scholarship, and help readers quickly identify which papers are most relevant to their research interests – according to the Cell Press guideline1, which also applies to Elsevier2 journals and many more publishers.

 The ideal graphical abstract should be self-explanatory.
 The reader should quickly understand it and be able to decide whether to read your paper or not.
 If you achieve this, your graphical abstract is successful and effective.